cloudControl/documentation/Add-on Documentation/Performance & Monitoring/New Relic.md

 $ cctrlapp APP_NAME/DEP_NAME addon.add newrelic.OPTION
 ~~~

-When added, NewRelic automatically creates a new account and login configuration including
+When added, NewRelic automatically creates a new account and login configuration including an
 access token.
-You can access NewRelic for your deployment within the web console (go to the
+You can access NewRelic for your deployment in the web console.
+Navigate to the
-specific deployment, choose "Add-Ons" tab, click on "Settings" link and "Login to dashboard").
+specific deployment, choose "Add-Ons" tab, click on "Settings" link and "Login to dashboard".
+It might take a little while until New Relic has collected enough data to show you the first statistics.

 ## Upgrade New Relic